(1890 – 1982)

 Bernstein/Romero Productions

-“One Man’s Vision” follows Ralph Teetor, an American visionary who, despite losing his sight at age five, becomes a trailblazer in automotive history.
-Raised in an 1890’s gas lit village, Ralph astounds the world with his early innovations, building a motor car at age twelve and balancing turbine rotors for the US Navy during WWI.
-His boundless enthusiasm and passion for innovation drives him to remarkable heights, including of what later would be known as Cruise Control.
+“One Man’s Vision” is a powerful Americana story from the heartland, chronicling the extraordinary life of Ralph Teetor – an American visionary who, despite losing his sight in childhood, became a pioneer of automotive history.
+Raised in an 1890’s gas lit village, Ralph astonishes the world with his early brilliance, building a motorcar at just twelve years old and later balancing turbine rotors for the US Navy during WWI.
+His boundless determination, courage and passion for innovation propel him to remarkable heights against unthinkable odds – culminating in a breakthrough that would change driving forever: what would later be known as Cruise Control.

-The heart of the story lies in Ralph’s pursuit of a spirited schoolteacher, whose love and acceptance drives him to new triumphs.
-Their unique relationship explores themes of love, resilience, and the human capacity to overcome adversity.
+The heart of the story is Ralph’s pursuit of a spirited schoolteacher, whose unwavering love and acceptance become the emotional engine of his journey.
+Their extraordinary relationship explores timeless themes of love, resilience, and the limitless human capacity to overcome adversity.

-As Ralph advances his technology and manages his family’s legacy, he faces industry turmoil and stands his ground against the powerful UAW-CIO union during a perilous time in 1955.
+As Ralph advances his technology and carries forward his family’s legacy, he confronts industry turmoil and stands firm against the powerful UAW-CIO union during a perilous labor conflict in 1955.

-This powerful film celebrates the triumph of the human spirit, the pursuit of innovation, and the enduring legacy of a true American pioneer, all driven by the transformative power of love.
+This inspiring film celebrates the triumph of the human spirit, the pursuit of innovation, and the enduring legacy of a true American pioneer, all driven by the transformative power of love.

 ”"I only wish I could see with two good eyes as Ralph Teetor does with none!"